• How does light pollution affect bioluminescent communication?

 For the overwhelming majority of evolutionary history, the brightest sources of light on earth have been the sun, the moon, the stars, the sky, and sometimes fireflies.
 Two centuries ago, the development of electric lighting sparked a transformation of our visual environment that recent advances in LED technology have only accelerated (1).
 Inexpensive, ultrabright artificial lights now extend the day, eclipse the moon, and obscure the stars even in nominally protected areas (2), effectively eliminating swaths of suitable habitat for the over half of all animal species known to be active at night (3).

 As the Milky Way has faded from view (4), many of these species too have vanished from places they were once found (5).
 But could light pollution really be to blame?
 When I began my Ph.D. research in 2016, the environmental costs of light pollution were nebulous.
-We had plenty of anecdotal reports of individual-level responses to artificial light, often ominously maladaptive: moths self-immolate in candle flames, seabirds strike lighthouses, deer freeze in headlights, baby sea turtles crawl into oncoming traffic… But it was hard to know how worried to be because the population-level consequences remained unclear.
+We had plenty of anecdotal reports of individual-level responses to artificial light, often ominously maladaptive: moths self-immolate in candle flames, seabirds strike lighthouses, deer freeze in headlights, baby sea turtles crawl into oncoming traffic… But it was hard to know how worried to be, because the population-level consequences remained unclear.
 Similarly, while recent research had shown that male fireflies flash less around artificial light (6), we knew almost nothing about what this meant for the future of these charismatic insects, nor what to do about it.

-The firefly displays that amaze us (7) are constellations of flying males, each patrolling a patch of habitat while producing chains of species-specific flash patterns that act as courtship advertisements.
+The firefly displays that amaze us (7) are constellations of flying males, each patrolling a patch of habitat while producing chains of species-specific flash patterns that serve as courtship advertisements.
 Sedentary females concealed in the grass below flash back at males that spark their interest (8).
 Their courtship dialog continues until the male finds and tries to mate with the female, or the female loses interest and goes dark.
 Male fireflies are frequently present in excess and attempt to mate with almost anything that looks good—including blinking LEDs and their top predators (9)—making their response to artificial light less salient.
 Instead, female fireflies decide whether mating will occur and so determine the fate of future generations.

 I have documented the impact of artificial light on multiple aspects of firefly courtship and reproduction, my primary goal always being to understand how light pollution mitigation can aid firefly conservation.
 Here are some of my findings.

 First, we have been blinded by male bias.
 I filmed firefly courtship dialogs under dim and bright downwelling light of five colors (cool white, warm white, blue, amber, and red) and immediately saw that by only observing the impact of artificial light on firefly displays (again, mostly males) we had massively underestimated its consequences for species as a whole (10).
 The males flashed about half as much under illumination as they did in darkness, which was in line with what I and others have seen in the field.
 But the females went almost completely dark.
-They recovered some amount of interest under dim blue and red illumination but were still much less inclined toward flirtation than they had been in darkness.
+They recovered some amount of interest under dim blue and red illumination but were still much less inclined toward flirtation than they had been previously.

 Why are female fireflies so much more sensitive to artificial light?
 I believe it is because males are generally looking down, hunting for female flashes on the ground, while females spend their evenings looking up at the stars.
 Male flashes superimposed against downwelling light may be completely undetectable and at minimum should appear much dimmer, i.e. less compelling.
 Females may then prefer to wait to meet the right male under the right conditions, while males continue to self-advertise (if with less enthusiasm) in the absence of any form of encouragement whatsoever.
 Their persistence is misleading: if you see a nice firefly display in a brightly lit park, you are likely to think that population is doing well—but in a few years it could just as easily vanish completely.